-International airports are airports designated by the Minister for Infrastructure and Regional Development as international airports in accordance with section 9 of the Air Navigation Act 1920.
+International airports are airports designated by the Minister for Infrastructure and Transport as international airports in accordance with section 9 of the Air Navigation Act 1920.
 View the list of current designated international airports in Australia.

-The Department of Infrastructure and Regional Development, in consultation with Australian Customs, the Department of Immigration and Citizenship, the Australian Quarantine Inspection Service, the Civil Aviation Safety Authority, and Airservices Australia, categorises each designated international airport according to the facilities available.
+The Department of Infrastructure, Regional Development and Cities, in consultation with the Department of Home Affairs, the Civil Aviation Safety Authority, and Airservices Australia, categorises each designated international airport according to the facilities available.

 The categories of airports are:

 airports of entry and departure where all formalities incident to Customs, Immigration, Health and similar procedures are carried out, and which are open to scheduled and non-scheduled flights;

 airports of entry and departure at which the formalities incident to Customs, Immigration, Health and similar procedures are made available on a restricted basis, to flights with prior approval only;

 - Alternate International

 airports specified in the flight plan to which a flight may proceed when it becomes inadvisable to land at the airport of intended landing;